rpsingh2/dlsd/code/7/README.md

 # Exploration of Early Termination using DTLZ7 model

 ## Abstract
 The stopping conditions for optimizers are typically defined to be a set condition.
 This however can have negative effects on overall performance especially when using large models.
-It is worthile to explore different ending conditions that are not so static.
+It is worthwhile to explore different ending conditions that are not so static.
 While analyzing changes in the optimized solution during runtime, perhaps insight can be gained about appropriate conditions for early termination.
-The overall goal is to minimize computational time while maximizing the ammount of optimization done within the same timeframe.
+The overall goal is to minimize computational time while maximizing the amount of optimization done within the same timeframe.

 ## Introduction
 Within this section you will find a brief overview of the optimizers that were used in this experiment (DE, MWS, SA) as well as some descriptions of statistical comparators.